When talking with unmotivated tutees, tutors might ask some of these questions:

 8. Find ways to deal with distracting personal problems that are making it difficult for you to focus on academics.

 9. Minimize self-defeating behaviors and thoughts (e.g., procrastination, low confidence, perfectionism) which are impeding academic achievement.
-Look for small improvements and small successes, as you can change behaviors.
+Look for small improvements and small successes.

 10. Reward yourself when you finish each task and complete an assignment.
 Feel good about what you have accomplished; don't just focus on what's left to complete.